-Social outreach: E-waste Awareness Programme, Providing technology & Skill development of SC/ST demography
+Social outreach: E-waste Awareness Programme, Providing technology & Skill development for informal sector and of SC/ST demography, Effort towards building products countering COVID-19 pandemic

 EMCD R&D #

 Electronics Components & Material Development Programme (EMDP) has been promoting research and development (R&D) activity since 1986 to nurture electronics development in the country for boosting local manufacturing.
-EMDP’s core areas of research are electronics materials, components and process technology, photonics, electronics waste recycling (e-waste) and additive manufacturing.
+EMDP’s core areas of research are Electronics Materials & Components including Quantum Material Technologies, Photonics, Circular Economy & E-waste, IoT Sensors and Additive Manufacturing & 3D Printing.
 EMDP supported National MISSION under National Policy 2012 on Electronics: “Promotion of a vibrant and sustainable ecosystem of R&D design, engineering and innovation in electronics” during 2012 to 2018.
 EMDP is currently supporting National Policy on Electronics 2019 (NPE 2019): “Encourage industry–led R&D and innovation in all sub-sectors of electronics”.
-The strategy under this objective is to adopt top-down approach or market pull R&D to cater for local manufacturing needs in the electronics sector.
+The strategy under this objective is to adopt top-down approach or market pull R&D to cater for local manufacturing needs in the optoelectronics (electronics and photonics) sector.
 EMCD’s outputs for promotion of R&D ecosystem are provided below:

 Examples of some of the successfully developed technologies are provided below:

-To support NPE 2019 and industry led R&D, EMDP is working with industries of different manufacturing sectors.
+To support NPE 2019 and industry led R&D, EMCD is working with industries of different manufacturing sectors.
 Primarily, industry demands among other things include:

 - Adequate, focused and long term govt. funding for R&D projects for economically viable prototype demonstrations and IPR generation in areas of Indian electronics manufacturing